 - investor sentiment, activity and pricing in the primary and secondary markets for infrastructure investments; and

 - changes to the economic, legal, taxation or regulatory environment.

 The expected operational performance of the asset is factored into the valuation.
 Other factors, such as power prices and inflation rates, are factored in where appropriate.
 The valuations are reviewed by the investment adviser and the board.
 The directors review and approve the quarterly NAV before publication.

 The below table shows how GCP’s advisors are approaching their current valuations assumptions.
 We describe some of the macro drivers behind their shifts earlier in the note.

-As we have highlighted in many of our prior notes, GCP’s advisers aim to take a conversative approach to valuations, valuing companies towards the lowest value methodologies available to them.
+As we have highlighted in many of our prior notes, GCP’s advisers take a conversative approach to valuations, valuing companies towards the lowest value methodologies available to them.
 Such a conservative approach is admirable, as it reduces the likelihood and severity of any unexpected shocks to GCP’s NAV, e.g. a sharp reversal in wholesale gas prices.
 Note that valuation metrics do not affect the dividend pay-out nor the share price yield.